 Charting the Journey

-The first visualization in this project is a map that shows all 163 trips across the Greater Vancouver Area and beyond.
+The first visualization, is a map that shows all 194 trips across the Greater Vancouver Area and beyond.
 It is more than just routes and roads.
-It captures the rhythm of my life over three years.
+It captures the rhythm of my life for nearly the past three years.

 The map acts like a living journal.
 It shows how my driving habits evolved with time and confidence.
 What started as cautious loops around familiar streets eventually became weekend adventures and out-of-city explorations.